 - 1. Out-of-pocket by user or family,

-- 2. Medicare,
+- 2. Medicare.

-- 3. Medicaid.
+- 3. Medicaid,

 - 4. Private Insurance,

 - 5. Veterans Administration, excluding TRICARE,

-- 6. TRICARE, formerly CHAMPUS/CHAMPVA,
+- 6. TRICARE,

 - 7. Other Federal sources includes Indian Health Service, Military Treatment Facilities, and other care by the Federal government,

 - 8. Other State and Local Source includes community and neighborhood clinics, State and local health departments, and State programs other than Medicaid,

 - 9. Workers' Compensation, and

-- 10. Other Unclassified Sources includes sources such as automobile, homeowner's, liability, and other miscellaneous or unknown sources.
+- 10. Other Unclassified Sources includes sources such as automobile, homeowner's, and liability insurance, and other miscellaneous or unknown sources.